mberlanda/rails-assets-coverage/README.md

 ### Setup

-For a proper usage you should instal cpanminus and this module:
+For a proper usage you should install `cpanminus` and `Module::Builder` perl module:

 ```
   $ sudo [apt|brew] install cpanminus